Connecticut’s Premier Pitch Event Discovers Rising Stars

 These are just four of the most recent winners of CTNext’s Entrepreneur Innovation Awards (EIA), the state’s oldest and most recognized pitch competition.
 The EIA was created to help reveal the state’s most promising and technologically innovative early-stage startups, and to give them a $10,000 cash grant to help them move their ideas and businesses to the next level.

-EIA events are held three times a year at various locations around Connecticut.
+EIA events are traditionally held three times a year at various locations around Connecticut, but have moved online during the COVID-19 crisis.
 An application is required, but a company can apply at any time for the next event.
 Applications are reviewed and scored, and 10 finalists are selected for each event.
-Those selected will be invited to present their idea for funding live to a panel of entrepreneurs, investors, and business experts.
+Those selected will be invited to present their idea for funding live via Microsoft Teams to a panel of entrepreneurs, investors, and business experts.

 Any Connecticut startup is eligible.
 Projects for an EIA must have a clear deliverable milestone that will help the company propel itself to the next stage.
 Projects can include small-scale prototyping, preparatory work for R&D, performance testing, compliance testing, product or service development, innovation or technology audits, market research, customer development, engineering design, technology transfer, or licensing.